 (NSS does not yet pay the rent however...)

-For pay, and often for fun and/or experience, Mr. Lajoie works as an aerospace systems engineer with over 25 years in the aerospace industry working a variety of space and missile programs.
-His space systems engineering and flight mechanics analysis skills have been applied to numerous efforts including the NASA Space Launch System (SLS) program, the NASA Vision for Space Exploration (VSE) and its Ares launch vehicle programs, the NASA Space Launch Initiative (SLI) and other Reusable Launch Vehicle (RLV) efforts, and various Affordable In-Space Transportation studies.
+For pay, and often for fun and/or experience, Mr. Lajoie works as an aerospace systems engineer with over 30 years in the aerospace industry working a variety of space and missile programs.
+His space systems engineering and flight mechanics analysis skills have been applied to numerous efforts including the DARPA Airborne Launch Assist Space Access (ALASA) program, and the NASA Space Launch System (SLS) program, the NASA Vision for Space Exploration (VSE) and its Ares launch vehicle programs, the NASA Space Launch Initiative (SLI) and other Reusable Launch Vehicle (RLV) efforts, and various Affordable In-Space Transportation studies.

 Mr. Lajoie is also Secretary/Treasurer and Chief Engineer of the High Altitude Research Corporation (HARC), a small for-profit startup that budded off the non-profit efforts of HAL5's Project HALO.
 As an engineer for HARC, Ronnie performed flight mechanics analysis for a Balloon-Launch Return Vehicle (BLRV) SBIR contract (1998), and for a 18-foot-long rockoon designed to send a 2-kg payload to 200-kilometers to vie for the Cheap Access to Space (CATS) Prize (2000).

 Mr. Lajoie earned his Bachelor's degree in Aerospace Engineering from Boston University, and his Master's degree in Space Systems Engineering from the Massachusetts Institute of Technology.
 He is a member of the Tau Beta Pi Engineering Honor Society and the Order of the Engineer.